The perfect summer dessert with the most amazing gluten-free vegan pastry filled with raspberry chia jam and coconut frosting.

 The tart shells are strong, very much like shortcrust pastry and you could choose to fill them with anything that you like.
-I’ve picked my favourite combination, raspberry chia jam and coconut frosting, because I love the creamy cheesy fresh flavour.
+I’ve picked my favorite combination, raspberry chia jam and coconut frosting, because I love the creamy cheesy fresh flavor.
 A gorgeous selection of summer berries and fresh edible flowers transform these into stunning summer dessert for all senses.
 Enjoy!

 - pinch sea salt

 - 1/4 cup coconut oil, melted (60 ml)